Symposium - Pan Gongkai: Withered Lotus Cast in Iron

 Moderator: Jo-Anne Birnie Danzker

 ABOUT THE PRESENTERS

-Julia Andrews Professor in the Department of History of Art at Ohio State University.
-Andrews received her BA in Asian History from Brown University, her MA in Art History from Harvard, and her PhD from the University of California, Berkeley, where she studied with the late James Cahill.
-Her first book, Painters and Politics in the People's Republic of China, 1949-1979, won the Levenson prize in 1996 and in 2013 her book, Art of Modern China, co-authored with Kuiyi Shen, won the Humanities book prize of the International Convention of Asia Scholars.
+Julia Andrews Professor, Department of History of Art, Ohio State University.
+Andrews received her BA in Asian History from Brown University, MA in Art History from Harvard, and PhD from the University of California, Berkeley, where she studied with the late James Cahill.
+In 1996 her first book, Painters and Politics in the People’s Republic of China, 1949–1979, won the Levenson prize and in 2013 her book Art of Modern China, co-authored with Kuiyi Shen, won the Humanities book prize of the International Convention of Asia Scholars.

 Ron Burnett President and Vice-Chancellor of Emily Carr University of Art and Design in Vancouver, Canada.
 Burnett was awarded the Order of Canada in 2013.
-The author of over of 150 essays and articles, he was the editor-in-chief and founder of Ciné-Tracts magazine, a film and cultural studies journal, and author of Cultures of Vision: Images, Media and the Imaginary; Explorations in Film Theory; and How Images Think.
-Burnett is also a photographer, videomaker and filmmaker.
+The author of more than 150 essays and articles, he was the editor-in-chief and founder of Ciné-Tracts magazine, a film and cultural studies journal, and author of Cultures of Vision: Images, Media and the Imaginary; Explorations in Film Theory; and How Images Think.
+Burnett is a photographer, videomaker, and filmmaker.

 Check in and entry begins at 10 am.
 Tickets will be available at will call.